 Hopefully you will not need to roll the changes back.
 If you have any issue after the patch, please let GroundWork Support know as soon as you can.
 We do extensively test each change, and we do integration and system tests on each Rollup, but we recognize you may need to get back to where you were.

 Note that no configuration files will be altered or rolled back, that is up to you to control.
+Also, when you install a patch, the previous patch state is saved in a directory under /usr/local/groundwork/backup-gwNNNN, where NNNN is the prior patch level.
+That's the directory you will use to roll back with this procedure.

 - Log in to the command line on the GroundWork server and become root.